 To get this kind of information, you must do a driving history search.

 Have you ever had to look for criminal records online?
 Was it an easy process?
-Was your search online or did you have to call the local courthouse? was the information you recieved correct?
+Was your search online or did you have to call the local courthouse?
+Was the information you received correct?
 There are many reasons that people look up criminal records, and your feedback could make it easier for others.